How the Unknowns Became My Favorite Memories

-When I set off to start my program in Italy, I couldn't help but wonder: Would I be happy leaving all of my family, friends, and the comforts of home?
+When I set off to start my Langauge Homestay Italy program, I couldn’t help but wonder: Would I be happy leaving all of my family, friends, and the comforts of home?
 Would I meet anyone that I could travel with and identify with?
 Will I be able to teach my host family English?
-However, I'm glad that I didn't let these worries stop me from having an unforgettable experience.
+However, I’m glad that I didn’t let these worries stop me from having an unforgettable experience.

 The experience has forced me to do things a bit differently.